Effective Team Building: Your 6 Step Guide to Planning a Team Retreat

-Your step-by-step guide to planning a team retreat.
+Your guide to planning a team retreat

-As with anything, you need to go into a team retreat with a specific outcome in mind.
+Like anything you want to get results out of, you need to go into a team retreat with a specific outcome in mind.

 2. Pick a time frame.

-To get the most out of your next team retreat we recommend that you book on for at least three to five days (depending on the size of your team).
+To get the most out of your next team retreat, we recommend that its length is at least three to five days (depending on the size of your team).

 3. Set a budget for your team retreat.

 There are lots of costs to consider when planning a team retreat.